LionWeb-io/lionweb-java/README.md

 This projects requires Java 8, to maximize compatibility.

-We require Java 11 exclusively for the Javadoc tasks, as it needs to add references to libraries not available for Java 8.
-This does not affect runtime usages of the library.
+We require Java 11 for building the project, while the artifacts published are compatible with Java 8.

 ## Using the library